Helping Our Kids When They Need It the Most

 While other hospitals in the area have drastically reduced or even eliminated their pediatric psychiatry services, Newton-Wellesley has expanded its services to respond to the overwhelming demand.

-Last year, over 1,000 kids were treated at Newton-Wellesley for mental health issues..
-We saw 500 children and teens in our Outpatient Clinic with more than 100 new referrals.
-Over 400 kids in emotional crisis came into our Emergency Department – each of whom required lengthy and complex evaluation and referral services.
+Last year, over 1,600 kids were treated at Newton-Wellesley for mental health issues.
+We saw 1,200 children and teens in our Outpatient Clinic and over 400 kids in emotional crisis came into our Emergency Department – each of whom required lengthy and complex evaluation and referral services.
 In addition, our child and adolescent psychiatrists saw patients admitted to our Inpatient Pediatrics Unit with serious psychiatric and medical issues.

 The Need is Critical. . . the Time is NOW

 We continue to experience an overwhelming and rapidly increasing demand for our pediatric mental health services.
 Gifts raised through the Hospital's Gala and other leadership donations have been used to add staff, capacity and services.
 An endowment fund of $5+ Million has been established to generate enough annual income to allow for further expansion and to protect the program from budget cuts due to inadequate insurance reimbursement rates.
 Additional funds from the community are still needed to continue building this endowment so that we can expand the scope of the Program as the need for such services continues to grow.

 We urge you to consider a gift of any amount to support Newton-Wellesley Hospital's Child and Adolescent Psychiatry Service.
 Your support will enable our pediatric mental health care team to devote the time required to ensure the best possible outcome for each and every child or teen who seeks our help.

 Thank you - your philanthropy will have an immediate and

 lasting impact on the kids and families in our community.